busyDuckman/speakingDuck/README.md

 to translate text phrases in Java property files.
 Translations are saved to other property files, as per the java resource bundles convention.

+Speaking duck is in the [Maven Repository](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22speakingDuck-maven-plugin%22) so all that is required to install it, is a reference in your pom.xml.
+See below.

 ## Getting started in 2 minutes.

-### 1) To use translation shell with this plugin, install it first:
+### 1) To use 'translation shell' with this plugin, install it first:

 EG. for ubuntu: